yuva-poojary/unselfbutt/README.md

   - [X] Logs
   - [ ] Config
 - [ ] Song Search
-- [ ] Custom Command Support

 Starting it up
 ------
 1. Do `npm install` to get all required modules
 2. Copy and rename example-config.json to config.json
 3. Fill out the elements in config.json
-4. Do `npm start` and go to https://localhost:3000
+4. Do `npm start` and go to https://localhost:4000